incident-managementstartupsbest-tools

 A few things that matter at 10-200 engineers:

 Fast setup.
 If it takes a week to configure, your team will keep using the Slack channel and @here.
 Slack-native.
 Your team lives in Slack, the tool should too.
 On-call and incidents together, because you can't afford two tools or two bills.
-A free tier or low entry price, because pre-revenue startups can't justify $49/user/month.
+A trial or low entry price, because pre-revenue startups can't justify $49/user/month.
 And it should grow with you: what works at 15 engineers should still work at 100.

 Switching incident tools is also painful.
 You migrate schedules, escalation policies, integrations, runbooks, status pages, and team habits.
 So the goal isn't "what's cheapest this month?"
 It's "what can we adopt quickly now and still live with in 12-24 months?"
 That question matters even more if your team is building agent-assisted workflows around incidents.